Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Introduction

 Starting from this postulation, we develop Multilingual Warm-Start adaptation (\textsc{\textbf{Mtl-Ws}}), a novel ``\textit{\textbf{warmup-then-adaptation}}'' framework, to optimize the usage of the translated pseudo-labeled data when training the cross-lingual model based on mPTLMs.
-Concretely, instead of training the cross-lingual model on the entire translated data, we propose to utilize a few pseudo-labeled samples from each translated training set to distill the task-specific knowledge in different target languages.
-The obtained knowledge are then aggregated and injected into the cross-lingual model as the multilingual ``warm-up'', in order to improve its generalization capability on target languages.
-With the warm-start cross-lingual model, an existing adaptation approach, e.g., zero-shot approach and target-only translation-based approach, can be further applied to perform the cross-lingual adaptation.
+Concretely, instead of training the cross-lingual model on the entire translated data, we propose to utilize a small number (i.e. warmup steps $\times$ batch size) of pseudo-labeled samples from each translated training set to distill the task-specific knowledge in different target languages.
+The obtained knowledge are then aggregated and injected into the cross-lingual model as the multilingual ``warmup'', in order to improve its generalization capability on target languages.
+With the warm-started cross-lingual model, an existing adaptation approach, e.g., zero-shot approach and target-only translation-based approach, can be further applied to perform the cross-lingual adaptation.

-We further evaluate the effectiveness of the proposed \textsc{\textbf{Mtl-Ws}} framework on the aforementioned three sequence tagging tasks, varying the backbone mPTLMs from multilingual BERT~\cite{devlin-etal-2019-bert}\footnote{For the model details of multilingual BERT, please refer to \url{https://github.com/google-research/bert/blob/master/multilingual.md}.} to XLM-RoBERTa~\cite{conneau-etal-2020-unsupervised}.
-The experimental results suggest that our approach consistently improves the translation-based approaches and outperforms the state-of-the-art zero-shot approach and multilingual translation-based approach among the majority of language pairs.
+We further evaluate the effectiveness of the proposed \textsc{\textbf{Mtl-Ws}} framework on the aforementioned three sequence tagging tasks, varying the backbone mPTLMs from multilingual BERT~\cite{devlin-etal-2019-bert} to XLM-RoBERTa~\cite{conneau-etal-2020-unsupervised}.
+The experimental results suggest that our approach surpasses translation-based and zero-shot approaches on almost all language pairs.